SevarJ/Currency-Converter/README.md

 CurrencyPicker     └─ NetworkError ───┘   CurrenciesDataStore (disk cache) Components (row,                          DTOs (network + storage) currency button)

+Widget extension: reuses the network layer to fetch a single rate on a WidgetKit timeline (separate process, no shared state with the app).
 ```

 - **Domain** knows nothing about the API or storage — pure Swift types.